hrx-plugin/hrx-api/README.md

 $order
-  ->setPickupLocationId('bcaac6c5-3a69-44e1-9e29-809b8150c997') // Pickup location ID retrieved from the API ->setDeliveryLocation('14fce476-f610-4ff8-a81e-9f6c653ac116') // Delivery location ID retrieved from the API ->setReceiver($receiver) // Receiver object ->setShipment($shipment); // Shipment object
+  ->setPickupLocationId('bcaac6c5-3a69-44e1-9e29-809b8150c997') // Pickup location ID retrieved from the API ->setDeliveryKind('delivery_location') // Shipping method.
+Can be one of: "delivery_location" or "courier".
+  ->setDeliveryLocation('14fce476-f610-4ff8-a81e-9f6c653ac116') // Delivery location ID retrieved from the API ->setReceiver($receiver) // Receiver object
+  ->setShipment($shipment); // Shipment object